rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/authenticate.md

 Authenticate
 ============
-This _endpoint_ redirects the client to an oAuth server and returns back to the client with a header called `Authorization`.
+_Endpoint_ for authentication.
+It redirects the client to an oAuth server and returns back to the client with a header called `Authorization`.

 The `Authorization` header acts as a session token and needs to be included to any secured URL.